edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

     This scheme is used for config overrides (described in this section) as well as autostart described in [managing services], among others.

-    To know more about snap configuration, refer [here](https://snapcraft.io/docs/configuration-in-snaps).
+    To know more about snap configuration in general, refer [here](https://snapcraft.io/docs/configuration-in-snaps).

 The EdgeX services allow overriding server configurations using environment variables.
-Moreover, the services read [EdgeX Common Environment Variables](../../microservices/configuration/CommonEnvironmentVariables/) that override configurations that are hardcoded in source code or set as command-line options.
+Moreover, the services read [EdgeX Common Environment Variables](../../microservices/configuration/CommonEnvironmentVariables/) that override configurations which are hardcoded in source code or set as command-line options.

 The EdgeX snaps provide an mechanism that reads stored key-value options and internally export environment variables to specific services and apps.